ItsEcholot/node-red-contrib-snmp-trap-listener/README.md

 [![NPM](https://nodei.co/npm/node-red-contrib-snmp-trap-listener.png)](https://nodei.co/npm/node-red-contrib-snmp-trap-listener/)

-This Node-RED node listen for SNMP Trap packages on the configured port.
+This Node-RED node listens for SNMP Trap packages on the configured port.
-Trap which do meet the filter setting will emitted on the node output.
+Trap which do meet the filter setting will be emitted on the node output.

-The filter option are:
+The filter options are:
 SNMP version (v1, v2c, v3)
 Community string (v1 & v2c only)
 User credential (v3 only)